Analysis of Revenue Effects of Residents-Based Taxation

-This is the second ACA/DEG analysis of a possible version – a so-called “Vanilla Approach” – to Residence-Based Taxation (RBT).
-The first study was released in November 2017, as the Tax Cuts and Jobs Act was being enacted.[1]
+This is the second ACA/DEG analysis of a possible version to Residence-Based Taxation (RBT).
+Side-By-Side Analysis: Current Law; Residency-Based Taxation, 20 April 2022 The first study was released in November 2017, as the Tax Cuts and Jobs Act was being enacted.[1]

 Parameters